publicissapient-france/xebikart-infra/doc/adr/002-use-rabbitmq-with-mqtt-plugin-to-make-devices-communicate-with-each-other.md

-# Use RabbitMQ with MQTT plugin as message broker for devices
+# Use RabbitMQ with MQTT plugin as message broker for devices so they can communicate with each other

 * Status: Accepted
 - Date: 2019-03-11